 We meet On Wednesday nights from 6:00-7:30pm for youth group.
 We kick off our nights with some upbeat games, follow up with a lesson, and break-off into small groups for some discussion.
 Make sure to take a look at our Parent Cue thats attached.
 It is a great resource to start the conversations about what your student is learning.
 I would also highly recommend downloading the Parent Cue app to find ways to engage with your student and guide them toward a deeper faith throughout the week.
 In addition, we meet on Sunday mornings at the 11:15 service, except every 4th Sunday when we share communion with our church family.
-Our Sunday morning teaching lines up with what is being taught in the adult service, where we have all just jumped into 1 Thessalonians!
+Our Sunday morning teaching lines up with what is being taught in the adult service, where we currently are going through advent!

 With Much Love,